m41highway/stats/README.md

 the count of first day respectively for Monday, Tuesday to Sunday.
 And using the formula, total = sun * 5 + thr * 5 + fri * 5 + mon * 4 + tue * 4 + wed * 4 + sat * 4 to get the total.

+"countSundayOnMonthBegin.rb" is the fixed version as there is mis-interpretation in question.